pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 - Interaction Fusion surpassed the zero-shot cosine similarity baseline after supervised training.
 - Extending Interaction Fusion training from 20 to 100 epochs reduced training loss but also reduced validation accuracy, demonstrating overfitting rather than undertraining.
 - Increasing the autoencoder development experiment from 100 to 500 videos did not improve downstream VideoQA accuracy, indicating that representation quality rather than training-set size was the dominant limitation.
-- Across all representation-based experiments, semantic representation quality had a greater influence on VideoQA performance than the choice of downstream prediction model.
+- Across all representation-based experiments, semantic representation quality had a greater influence on downstream VideoQA performance than the choice of prediction method, indicating that representation quality is the primary determinant of representation-based VideoQA accuracy.

 ---